aota/deepfreezefest.ca/whats-on.md

 **118 Ave, 90 - 94 Street**

 On Sunday, January 10, revel in French Canadian Heritage with music, cuisine, and dance.
 Enjoy tourtière (meat pie) and tarte au sucre (sugar pie), tap your spoons and visit the delicious cabane à sucre for la tire (iced maple taffy on a stick).
 Patrons are invited to watch the ‘Three Block Challenge’ ice sculpture competition taking place throughout the day and enjoy Tom Fool’s Ice and Snow Kingdom.

-## Artisan Market & Gallery
-Festival-goers can also enjoy the Artisan Market and Gallery Sale, where artworks from over 50 visual and fine craft artists will be showcased and sold.
-See the Nina Haggerty Stollery Gallery located inside the Nina Haggerty Centre for the Arts (9225–11treet).
-The Artisan Craft market is located in the Anglican Parishes of St. Faith’s and St. Stephen the Martyr (11725–93 St). -->